 I know, I know, this probably sounds like a pointless soapbox.

-The downside, burr grinders are MUCH more expensive than blade grinders, by a lot.
-Your average, run of the mill blade grinder is going to cost you $20, but a decent automatic burr grinder will get to least $100.
+The downside is burr grinders are MUCH more expensive than blade grinders, by a lot.
+Your average, run-of-the-mill blade grinder is going to cost you $20, but a decent automatic burr grinder will get to least $100.
 But not to worry, there are a TON of handheld grinders out there that aren’t too expensive.